Wytamma/wytamma.github.io/_posts/2021-02-27-hpc-rstudio-qsub.md

 >>> 1579438.jobmgr1
 ```

 The `qsub` command used here is actually the ssh wrapper script from above.
-It is taking the arguments and send them to the real `qsub` via `ssh`.
-Because we redirect output to current directory we can read in the results once the script runs in the queue.
+The fake `qsub` is taking the arguments and sending them to the real `qsub` via `ssh`.
+Because we redirect output to current directory we can read in the results once the script finishes running in the queue.

 ```bash
 cat 1579438.jobmgr1.OU